Tranebjaerg–Svejgaard syndrome

-Tranebjaerg–Svejgaard syndrome, also known as X-linked mental retardation associated with psoriasis is a very rare genetic disorder which is characterized by intellectual disabilities, psychomotor development delays, seizures, psoriasis, and cranio-facial dysmorphisms.
+Tranebjaerg–Svejgaard syndrome, also known as X-linked intellectual disability associated with psoriasis, is a very rare genetic disorder which is characterized by intellectual disabilities, psychomotor development delays, seizures, psoriasis, and cranio-facial dysmorphisms.
 It is a type of X-linked syndromic intellectual disability.
 Only 4 cases have been described in medical literature.

 Presentation

 The following list comprises the symptoms this disorder causes in the people affected by it: